 Student charges are determined annually by the Board of Trustees.
 All full-time residential students pay a comprehensive charge that consists of tuition, mandatory fees, room, and board costs.
 The comprehensive charge assumes enrollment for each semester in a minimum of twelve and a maximum of eighteen billable credit hours of course work.
 Students who enroll in more than eighteen billable hours of course work in any semester will be subject to an overload charge.
 Students who are part-time and who register for less than twelve billable credit hours in any semester will be subject to a per credit hour tuition and fees charge.
 Students who reside on campus are subject to a board charge and a room charge based upon their residence hall room assignment.
 In addition to the charges listed below, course and lab fees may be charged for enrollment in select courses.
-Those fees will be noted on the schedule of classes.
 Please see the table below for specific information.